hoatongoc/PCRemoteServer/README.md

 # PCRemote Server program
-This is the server program for PCRemote app on android https://github.com/SolitaryWolf/PCRemote.git
+This is the server program for PCRemote app on Android https://github.com/SolitaryWolf/PCRemote.git

 NOTES: THIS IS STILL IN DEVELOPMENT, IT'S NOT STABLE AT ALL!